Sly-Ry/shop-shop/README.md

     Cache server-side data using IndexedDB.

+Lesson 4

+    Reading API documentation.

+    Building GraphQL queries and resolvers.

+    Defining client-side routes with React Router.

+    Generating a checkout session with the Stripe API.

+    Capturing a completed order in your own database.

+    Using the useLazyQuery Hook to handle delayed requests.

 NOTES

 * Note that the starter code for this module includes a service worker.
 The service worker inclusion is no longer the default behavior for the most recent version of the create-react-app utility.
 When using this utility in the future to make an app from scratch, remember that some additional arguments are required to add a service worker to your app.
 For more information, refer to the Create React App documentation on creating a PWA (Links to an external site.).